- Share this article on Facebook

-One of our favorite lawsuits of the year has just been tossed.
+One of our favorite lawsuits this year has just been tossed.

-A federal judge in Los Angeles has rejected a $10 million claim by convicted drug kingpin "Freeway" Ricky Ross against the rapper Rick Ross, Jay-Z, Def Jam, UMG, Vivendi and others.
+A federal judge in Los Angeles has rejected a $10 million claim by a self-proclaimed former drug kingpin “Freeway” Ricky Ross against the rapper Rick Ross, Jay-Z, Def Jam, UMG, Vivendi, and others.